 - Maintain 3.000 grade point averages (term and cumulative).
 Failure to do so may result in the withdrawal or discontinuation of their aid.

-Every recipient of financial aid offered by the Graduate School receives, with their award letter, a brochure containing the rules and guidelines for Graduate School financial aid.
-The rules and guidelines for assistantships and scholarships are also available online.
-The brochure covers topics such as responding to the offer, reapplying for aid, and handling involuntary termination procedures.
-Acceptance of the offer of financial aid implies knowledge of the rules and guidelines covering such aid, and aid recipients will be held accountable for complying with those rules and guidelines.
+Every recipient of financial aid offered by the Graduate School is notified of the rules and guidelines for Graduate School financial aid.
+The rules and guidelines for assistantships and scholarships are available online.
+These documents cover topics such as responding to the offer, reapplying for aid and handling involuntary termination procedures.
+Acceptance of the offer of financial aid implies knowledge of the rules and guidelines covering such aid, and aid recipients are held accountable for complying with those rules and guidelines.

 Graduate Teaching AssistantshipsGraduate teaching assistants may serve as instructors of record, or assist faculty in teaching courses including functioning as discussion/laboratory section leaders or in providing other appropriate professional assistance including grading examinations, problem sets, and/or lab assignments, setting up displays for lectures and laboratory sections, and preparing or maintaining equipment used in laboratory sections.